Business Etiquette in Belarus

 The Belarusians are often referred to as ‘the most patient Slavs’.
 Belarusians have a strong sense of tolerance.
 Rather than getting involved in a conflict, they would prefer to sort out any kind of problem through peaceful negotiations.
 In public Belarusians are quite restrained.
 However, if you are greeted very enthusiastically and with a hug and/or a kiss, then you know that a good relationship has been established.

 One of the typical week-end activities for Belarusians is working at their ‘dachas’ (country houses) growing vegetables and fruits.
-If you are traveling around by car, try to avoid driving on Friday nights especially during the summers as roads are jammed with lots of people on their way to ‘dachas’ outside the cities.
+If you are travelling around by car, try to avoid driving on Friday nights especially during the summers as roads are jammed with lots of people on their way to ‘dachas’ outside the cities.
 Belarusians are very proud of their little plots of land, so do not be surprised if a very successful local businessman is as excited as a little child when showing you his tomato plants!

 - Business meetings in Belarus are quite formal.
 It is essential to make an appointment with your partner before your visit to Belarus.
 As bureaucracy is still very cumbersome in Belarus, to speed things up you can try to find a third party (preferably someone local with a good reputation and a good network of associates) who can act as your guarantor.